 One thing that always set the 7D apart from its competition is its ruggedness and body strength.
 That was the camera that was built to last and sustain just about everything you can throw at it.
 As the body of the Mark II is similar to its predecessor in many ways it is also a camera you won’t have to worry about too much.
-Canon also claims much-improved weather sealing, which means that the 7D Mark II is a new beast altogether and was made to be used in all kinds of harsh conditions.
+Canon also claims much-improved weather sealing, which means that the 7D Mark II is a new beast altogether and was made to be used in all kinds of harsh conditions in which Canon EOS RP is also proud of.
 Those who used the 7D will also be right at home with the handling and the grip of the Mark II, which was already very good, to begin with.

 While we are on the topic of menus and UI in general, we can say that Canon did a good job here and made it really easy to navigate them and quickly find everything you need.
 Unfortunately, Canon missed a great opportunity here when they decided not to include a touchscreen on the 7D Mark II as it would greatly benefit the usability of the camera as well as noticeably improve the way the autofocus is being used.
 Luckily the screen itself is of very good quality and pretty sharp at 1,040,000 dots.
 The same can be said for the viewfinder, which is also large, bright and 100% accurate.
 When it comes to different ports and integrated connectivity options, the 7D Mark II is well equipped in this regard.
 You get everything from microphone and headphone jacks, USB 3.0 supported port, mini-HDMI port, dual card slots (SD and CF) as well as a GPS unit.
 Unfortunately, one big thing is missing and that’s a Wi-Fi unit.
 We don’t know if Canon decided not to include it to save money or because of they already crammed too much into this camera and there wasn’t any room left for it, but it’s a real shame it isn’t integrated into the body.
 At least they left us with an option to get Wi-Fi capabilities via the external unit which attaches to the camera via the SD card slot and gives you all the options you would expect like photo backup or remote control with the help of your smartphone or a tablet.
 So, aside from this little omission, the 7D Mark II is a real champ in the categories of body quality and ease of use.